 A great way to create a smooth check-in experience is to handle the details before your guest even walks through the door.
 Look for a system that allows visitors to pre-register online.
 They can fill out their information, sign any necessary documents, and even upload a photo ahead of time.
 When they arrive, check-in is as simple as confirming their name or scanning a code.
 This saves time for everyone and makes your visitors feel expected and well-cared for from the very beginning.

-Integrate with Smart Access Control
+Check for Smart Access Control Integration

 Your visitor management system shouldn't operate in a silo.
 For truly effective security, it needs to connect with your other office tools, especially your access control system.
 When these systems are integrated, you can automatically grant visitors temporary access to specific areas—like a certain floor or a meeting room—without handing them a physical keycard that works everywhere.
 This ensures guests can get where they need to go while keeping secure areas of your office protected.
 Look for a platform with key integrations that fit your existing tech stack.

-Manage Documents and NDAs Digitally
+Handle Digital Documents and NDAs with Ease

 The days of printing, signing, and filing stacks of paper are over.
 A modern visitor management system should let you handle important documents digitally.
 Whether it’s a non-disclosure agreement (NDA), a health and safety waiver, or your general visitor policy, guests can read and sign everything on a tablet or their own device during check-in.
 The signed documents are then stored securely in the cloud, making them easy to find and manage while reducing paper clutter and improving your compliance records.